 How You Get Your Refund

-ACC partners with BankMobile to deliver your refund.
-It is important to choose a refund delivery preference whether or not you expect a refund.
+ACC delivers your refund with BankMobile Disbursements, a technology solution, powered by BMTX, Inc. It is important to choose a refund delivery preference whether or not you expect a refund.

 How Much You Receive